canonical/dqlite/doc/cross-platform-porting-plan.md

 Status: implemented.
 The default writer is LibUV-backed and portable.
 The optional Linux KAIO writer builds with `--with-raft-io=linux-kaio` and passes Linux `make check`.
-Windows and Android builds stay on the portable backend.
+Windows, macOS, and Android builds stay on the portable backend.

 ### M3: Portable heap-backed VFS